 "Ito na lang ba ang aming kauuwian-ang magbilang, o mapabilang, sa mga biktima ng climate change?"
+1

-In asking for available remedies, Ms. Derek Cabe raised this concern at the Forum on Human Rights and Climate Change organized by the Honourable Commission on Human Rights (Commission or CHR) in cooperation with Greenpeace Southeast Asia on May 12, 2015.
+In asking for available remedies, Ms. Derek Cabe2 raised this concern at the Forum on Human Rights and Climate Change organized by the Honourable Commission on Human Rights (Commission or CHR) in cooperation with Greenpeace Southeast Asia on May 12, 2015.

 The Petitioners trust that the Honourable Commission understands the context of this question, considering the abundance of country statistics and reports of disaster-related casualties.
 For example, despite forecasts and warnings provided days in advance, super-typhoon Yolanda killed more than 6,000 people, affected millions of others, and devastated areas in central Leyte in 2013.
-According to the World Bank, the EMDAT disaster database shows that between 2000 and 2008, weather-related disasters accounted for 98% of all people affected and 78% of all the people who died due to disasters in the Philippines.
-The World Bank also stated that annually the country has to spend 0.5% of its GDP on natural disasters.
-Between 1998 and 2009, the country had to deal with costs of up to US\$24.3 billion (23.9% of GDP) due to storms, exposing 12.1 million people.
+According to the World Bank, the EMDAT disaster database shows that between 2000 and 2008, weather-related disasters accounted for 98% of all people affected and

-&lt;sup>1 English translation: Will this be our fate---to just count the victims of climate change or be counted among them?
+1 English translation: Will this be our fate---to just count the victims of climate change or be counted among them?

-&lt;sup>2 Ms. Cabe is a representative of Nuclear Free Philippines (Bataan).
+2 Ms. Cabe is a representative of Nuclear Free Philippines (Bataan).